uri-yanover/4qbits/_posts/2022-03-26-tackling-4d-chess.md

 *Keeping the team out of important decisions*: All decisions involving the team, its various product obligations, its metrics and so on, need to be done in the same framework, or the team will not buy into the method and will typically revert to having a bottleneck somewhere around management.

 *The team not fulfilling the culture*: for a team-empowering culture to work, the team needs to act coherently around the principles stated in the previous paragraph, which are definitely not for everyone.
 Accordingly, team members need to be selected according to the following principles:
-Acting out of an understanding that they are the ones to drive processes, Being able to let other people drive their own processes, Acting out of an understanding that whatever choices are being made, that would become a part of culture going forward,
+- Acting out of an understanding that they are the ones to drive processes;
+- Being able to let other people drive their own processes;
+- Acting out of an understanding that whatever choices are being made, that would become a part of culture going forward.

 *Denying the problem and continuing to rely on formal management*: The most obvious reason for why it's a bad idea is that the decision workload involved is too high to be handled by a single manager, however capable.